wso2-attic/ballerina-integrator/templates/smb_listener/src/smb_listener/Module.md

 # SMB Listener

-This template we'll implement SMB listener which will listen to a remote directory and periodically notify the file addition of a file that complies with the specified file pattern.
+This template we'll implement SMB listener which will listen to a remote directory and periodically notify the addition of a file that complies with the specified file pattern.

 ## How to run the template